OpenAPI Documentation¶

 Support for generics¶

-- for such a scenario, using a
+- In such scenarios, using a

 Generic